CyberSecuriTim/ad-gpo-deployment/README.md

 </b>

 ----------------------------------------------------------------------------------------------------------------------------------
-<h2> STEP 2: Configure a Password Lockout Policy by deploying a group policy object. </h2>
+<h2> STEP 2: Configure a Password Lockout Policy by Deploying a Group Policy Object. </h2>